cgarling/StarFormationHistories.jl/docs/src/simulate.md

 We also offer methods for sampling populations with complex star formation histories; these are implicitly multi-threaded across the separate populations if you start Julia with multiple threads (e.g., with `julia -t 4` or similar).
 We provide [`generate_stars_mass_composite`](@ref) for sampling such populations up to a provided stellar mass and [`generate_stars_mag_composite`](@ref) for sampling such populations up to a provided absolute magnitude.
 These are documented under the second subsection below.

-The output produced from the above methods are "pure" in the sense that they do not include any observational effects like photometric error or incompleteness.
-These effects should be implemented in a post-processing step.
-We provide a simple method [`model_cmd`](@ref) that accepts user-defined photometric error and completeness functions and applies them to the pure catalog, returning a Monte Carlo realization of a possible observed catalog.

 ## Simple Stellar Populations
 ```@docs
 generate_stars_mass